 During the year ended December 31, 2018, due to a lack of available funding, the Company temporarily ceased exploration of the Waverley-Tangier Property and considered to instead explore opportunities to sell the property.
 Accordingly, the Company wrote the property down to \$1 by recording an impairment charge of \$86,622 against the carrying value of the property.
-The Company continues to actively pursue opportunities to sell the property, and, dependent upon the availability of funding, is also considering plans to recommence further exploration activities.
+The Company continues to actively pursue opportunities to sell the property, and, subsequent to the period end, on October 17, 2019, the Company transferred ownership of this property to the former President of the Company as part of a debt-settlement agreement.
+See Note 13.